5th February 2019 marks the beginning of the Chinese new year! Kicking off the annual spring festival, in line with the lunar calendar.

 It is a sign that you will be blessed with good fortune in life if you are born in the Year of the Pig.
 Though sometimes on the lazy side (they were last to the party after all), they are loyal friends with beautiful personalities.
 Often energetic and enthusiastic in nature, they tend to be down to earth and realistic.
 Know to be sensible spenders, though are lovers of entertainment, they do tend to occasionally splash out and treat themselves.

 You are a pig if you are born in: 1935, 1947, 1959, 1971, 1983, 1995, 2007, 2019

 Lucky numbers: 2, 5, 8

-During the Spring Festival there are certain customs that are followed in order to maximise good luck and reduce misfortune for the year ahead.
+There are certain customs locals follow during Spring Festival.
+These customs are to maximise good luck and reduce misfortune for the year ahead.

-- As black and white clothing is traditionally worn for mourning it is considered bad luck to wear this colour during the New Year festivities.
+- Wear black and white clothing.
+Traditionally worn for times of mourning, it’s bad luck during the New Year festivities

-- Avoid washing your hair in the first 5 days of the New Year as it is thought to wash away any good luck received.
+- Wash your hair within the first 5 days of the New Year.
+You’ll be washing away any good luck received

-- Cutting your hair in the first month following the New Year is considered extremely bad luck.
+- Cut your hair in the first month following the New Year, it’s extremely bad luck

 - Avoid talking about death in the first few days of the Lunar New Year